 Supporting is an extremely fun role that allows you to obtain the mindset of aiding your team.
 If you struggle with being a team player, playing a few support games can really enlighten you on how important supporting your team is.
-Often people believe that supports can not make a difference in a game but this is far from the truth.
+Often people believe that support don't make a difference in a game, but this is far from the truth.
 Supports control ward coverage and can buy early oracles to clear wards.
 Also, supports control bot lane and vision on dragon.
 Dragon gives the team a global 190 gold that can sway the odds of the game in your favor.

 - Always ward the river.
 As a support player, it is your job to always have the river warded when your lane is exposed.
 I say when your lane is exposed because if your lane is being pushed there is no threat of a river gank.
-This means dragon should be warded buy tri-bush can go without a ward.
-You will want to conserve your ward so you can use it latter in the game.
+This means dragon should be warded, but tri-bush can go without a ward.
+You will want to conserve your ward so you can use it later in the game.

 - Counter dragon wards with pink wards.
 Pink wards allow vision and the ability to kill enemy wards.
 This will not only give your team control over dragon, but it will also blind them to ganks by your jungler.
 If the enemy goes back and buys a pink ward to kill yours, go back.
 Never lose control of dragon.